Timeform: Sunday preview and tips

-Timeform highlight a ratings choice, a big improver and a Flag of note at Newmarket and Salisbury on Sunday.
+Timeform highlight a ratings choice and a big improver at Newmarket this afternoon.

 Adayar developed into a top-class performer as a three-year-old, running out an authoritative winner of the Derby at Epsom and then following up in the King George VI and Queen Elizabeth Stakes at Ascot.
 As at Epsom, he showed speed, stamina and a really willing attitude to get the verdict.